Click read more to access the link to see the presentation! ⇒ CAS powerpoint

-Get all the latest IBPA news delivered to your inbox by subscribing to our email list!
+Join the IBPA and get all IB news and events in your inbox by subscribing to our email list!

-TO CONTACT THE IBPA: Please use the “Contact” tab at the top right or email firstname.lastname@example.org directly.
+CONTACT THE IBPA!
+Please use the “Contact” tab at the top right or email “firstname.lastname@example.org” directly with any questions or to join the IBPA!

 Minimum 1 year commitment.
-The Board meets one day per month from August through May or June, depending on the needs of the Board.
+The general Board members meet every two months, from August through May or June, depending on the needs of the Board; Executive Board members may meet more frequently.
 This is the best way to learn what IB is all about…get first-hand knowledge of everything that’s happening in the program!
 Email email@example.com to learn more.

-Official heads of the organization with ultimate responsibility for its actions.
-Convene all Board meetings, members of all committees ex officio, meet with school administration and staff with Liaison.
+Official head of the organization with ultimate responsibility for its actions.
+Convenes all Board meetings, member of all committees ex officio, meets with school administration and staff with Liaison.
+Member of the Executive Board.

 Fundraising – Christine Jensen

-Coordinates the fall Direct Appeal and the 3 Barnes & Noble book fairs each year.
+Coordinates the fall direct appeal, the Barnes & Noble book fairs, and any other fundraising efforts for IBPA each year.

-Provides refreshments for IB Staff meetings, coordinates holiday (Dec.) and staff appreciation (May) gifts.
+Provides refreshments for IB staff meetings and IBPA coffees, coordinates holiday (Dec.) and staff appreciation (May) gifts.

 Purchasing -Diane Ursprunger